SilverCondor18/goit-markup-hw-06/README.md

-# goit-markup-hw-02
+# goit-markup-hw-03
-My first web page (with some CSS styles)
+My first web page (with some CSS styles and block model)